blazsolar/gradle-play-publisher/README.md

             <artifact_name> {
-                appId = "<app id>" // Application id of apps to publish clientSecretJson = file("<play_publish.json>") // path to play publish file action = "complete" // One of "completed", "inProgress" or "draft" userFraction = 0.05 // if action is inProgress track = "production" // one of "production", "beta", "alpha", "internal" listingDir = file(".listings/") // Dirictory to listings information
+                appId = "<app id>" // Application id of apps to publish clientSecretJson = file("<play_publish.json>") // path to play publish file action = "completed" // One of "completed", "inProgress" or "draft" userFraction = 0.05 // if action is inProgress track = "production" // one of "production", "beta", "alpha", "internal" listingDir = file(".listings/") // Dirictory to listings information